CODE 128 is the barcode developed by Computer Identics Corporation (U.S.A.) in 1981.

 |00||Standard carton ID||Numbers with 18 digits|

 "00" is the identifier that gives the package serial number to every corrugated cardboard box and pallet for delivery.
-Therefore, the different number is given for every delivery.
+Therefore, a different number is given for every delivery.

 The data has 18 digits with the following composition: